 These days, most motion sensors are small in size and wireless.
 That means that you can easily install them anywhere in your home without distracting from your decor or having contractors drill holes in your walls to run wire everywhere.

-When a motion sensor is set up incorrectly or uses low-quality parts, there's a higher risk of false alarms.
+- When a motion sensor is set up incorrectly or uses low-quality parts, there’s a higher risk of false alarms.
+So they often have the highest number of false positives, which can be frustrating and lead to reduced sensitivity to potential threats.

-Some motion sensors only detect motion at certain intervals.
+- Some motion sensors only detect motion at certain intervals.
+So because it does this at intervals, it can sometimes miss things.

 What are window sensors?